TTitcombe/tf_NALU/README.md

 ## TODO
 * Hyperparameter tune
-* Perform numerical extrapolation experiment (section 1.1. in original paper)
-    - Graph of mean absolute error against input value does not match the paper well
 * Test interpolation of static numerical tests
     - NALU and NAC both outperformed by relu6 on large interpolation addition.
 WHY?!
 * Test extrapolation of static numerical tests